 Think your divorce is messed up?
-Chances are you’ve got nothing on this story out of California.
+Chances are you’ve got nothing on this story (link removed) out of California.

 Kidnapping, drugging, torture

 Mohammad Hanafi of Hawthorne, California is currently on trial on accusations that he and a friend kidnapped his wife and proceeded to torture her for five days until she signed the paperwork that would give him all her assets as part of their divorce.

 Five days of hell